intuitibits/ease/README.md

 ## Updating EASE

 We use a [custom Vagrant box](https://app.vagrantup.com/intuitibits/boxes/ease) for the EASE VM that has all the necessary wireless drivers already installed, so provisioning the VM is easier and faster.
-Every time you start EASE using the `vagrant up` command, Vagrant will check if there's a new version of the custom box.
+Every time you start EASE using the `vagrant up` command, Vagrant checks if there's a new version of the custom box.
 If a new version is found, you can update the box and re-create the EASE VM to get the latest changes by typing:

 ```bash
 vagrant destroy
 vagrant box update
 vagrant up
 ```

+**Important:** Please note that you will lose any customizations you may have made to the EASE VM, so do not update unless you want to keep your changes.

 ## Attaching external adapters to EASE